apache/nutch/src/plugin/protocol-selenium/README.md

 sudo /usr/bin/Xvfb :11 -screen 0 1024x768x24 &
 sudo export DISPLAY=:11
 ```
+### B) Setting up a Selenium Grid

+Using the Selenium Grid will allow you to parallelize the job by facilitating access of several instances of browsers whether on one machine or on several machines.
+Note that grid facilitates heterogeneity with regards to browser types used.
+However, these steps have been tested using a homogenous firefox Selenium Grid.

+ * Download the [Selenium Standalone Server](http://www.seleniumhq.org/download/) and follow the installation instructions.

+ * Some important configurations to note while setting up the selenium-hub and the selenium-nodes are:
+    * For the hub:
+      - maxSession (how many browser sessions to allow on the grid at a time)
+      - browserTimeout (how long to wait before timing out a browser session.
+This is dependent on the interactivity to be completed on the page)

+    * For the nodes:
+      - browserName=<browser>, maxInstances (the max number of instances of the same version browser to allow per a system)
+      - browserName=<browser>, maxSession (the max number of sessions of any type of browser/version to allow per a system)

+  * Go headless with your selenium Grid installation.
+There are different ways to this.
+See [this resource](http://elementalselenium.com/tips/38-headless) for further details.

+  * For Nutch efficiency, and optimization of the grid, consider editing the following configs in **nutch-site.xml**
+    - fetcher.threads.per.queue (change value to the value of the maxSession config on the hub)
+    - fetcher.threads.fetch (change value to the value of the maxSession config on the hub)
+    - fetcher.server.delay (As multiple threads may be accessing a single server at a time, consider changing this value to 4-5 seconds for politeness)
+    - fetcher.server.min.delay (As multiple threads may be accessing a single server at a time, consider changing this values to 4-5 seconds for politeness)
+    - Ensure all configs for the hub mentioned in Part 2 are appropriately set.

+  * To activate the full selenium grid, edit **$NUTCH_HOME/runtime/local/bin/crawl** script:
+    - numThreads = maxSession on nodes * num of nodes

 ## Part 2: Installing plugin for Nutch (where NUTCH_HOME is the root of your nutch install)

  * Ensure that the plugin will be used as the protocol parser in your config

 ```
 <!-- NUTCH_HOME/conf/nutch-site.xml -->